Yidadaa/Issue-Blog-With-Github-Action/README.md

 {
   repo: String, // same as vssueConfig.repo
   owner: String, // same as vssueConfig.owner
-  pushBranch: String, // which branch to deploy static pages, default is 'master'
+  pushBranch: String, // which branch to deploy static pages, default is 'master' or 'main'
   email: String, // your email of github account, just for commit message
   filterUsers: Array<String> // filter issues according to github account ids }